yjm1849819727/yjm1849819727.github.io/index.md

 ## Research Interests

-- Generative AI
+-

-I am interested in artificial intelligence and Information Science and Engineering,but currently,I am a freshman on the journey of learning about knowledge related to my major,looking forward to finding the most suitable direction for me in the future.
+I am interested in AI and Information Science and Engineering,but currently,I am a freshman on the journey of learning about knowledge related to my major,looking forward to finding the most suitable direction for me in the future.

 ---